VIDEO CHAPTER INDEX:

 Samantha’s SILENCE bottling obviously trades out Chardonnay in favour of Chenin Blanc, and her fairly considered style of winemaking prevented anything from getting too crazy, but the end result is an enormously engaging and decidedly distinct Swartland expression that manages to appeal to both natty wine geeks and more mainstream wine cognoscenti equally.

 Now if you have yet to sign up for your Monthly HanDrinksSolo Wine Subscription

-then you’ll have to hunt this wine down in your own time.
-But in the interim, I discuss this wine in length during the video, and I have also left my tasting notes and some technical specs to whet your appetite.
+then you’ll have to hunt this wine down in your own time to see what I’m talking about.
+But until then, here are my tasting notes and some technical specs to further pique your interest.